Serving the APAC Marketing Community: A New Chapter with CMO Council APAC

 I have written before about the marketing budget being a zero-sum game.
 Budgets aren't magically expandable; every new "shiny object" or AI tool we adopt usually requires a trade-off elsewhere.
 Navigating these trade-offs requires more than just intuition; it requires collective intelligence.

-This is why I am so passionate about the CMO Council and the role of this fraternity.
+This is why I am so passionate about the CMO Council and the role it plays in this fraternity.
 The CMO role can be incredibly lonely.
 You are often the only one in the C-suite speaking the language of brand equity while your peers speak the language of EBITDA.

 To stay relevant, we need to bridge the gap between creativity, data, AI, and business strategy.
 No single leader has the perfect map for this convergence.
 We need a steady hand on the wheel, but we also need a navigator.
 That navigator is our peer network.